Why We Chose This Hotel

 The guest service assistant struggled to contain his disappointment, when, taking him at his word, we asked to see the second room.
-Added to that, he had been so confident of us taking the upper room that he had no key for the other.
+He had been so confident of us taking the upper room that he had no key for the alternative.
 We then had a rapid walk back to the lift and his desk to get another key.

 It was certainly worth the effort, as our minds were quickly made up when we saw room 220.
 It was a little smaller, but the two large windows overlooking the River Amstel more than made up for the size reduction.
-We were happy with our choice, but I don't think the guest service assistant was too impressed.
+We were happy with our choice, but the guest service assistant did not appear impressed.

 In keeping with the rest of the Amstel Hotel, room 220, was furnished and decorated in an elegant antique style, with the occasional concession to the modern era.

 A small entrance, with a wardrobe to the left, led into a high-ceilinged bedroom.
 There was a connecting locked door on the right wall to the neighboring room.
-Two large windows were on the wall opposite the entrance and a door on the other side of the room opened into the bathroom.
+Two large windows were on the wall opposite the entrance.
+A door on the opposite side of the room opened into the bathroom.

-Three of the walls were covered with a cream patterned wallpaper.
+Three of the walls were covered with cream-patterned wallpaper.
 A printed wallpaper in orange and peach of country scenes was on the wall behind the bed and also around the main door.
-This print was repeated on the material of the headboard, a runner across the bed, two cushions, and on a long stool at the end of the bed.
+This print was repeated on the material of the headboard, a runner across the bed, two cushions, and a long stool at the end of the bed.

 The bed base was beige, but the duvet was in a white stripe, with a white sheet and pillows.

 There was a good quality diamond-patterned carpet in beige and orange.